jamellknows/module7challenge/README.md

-# Module 7 Challenge: Code Quiz
+# Module 7 Challenge: Work Day Scheduler

 ## Overview

 A workday scheduler for professionals as demonstrated in the demo below.